Zelena-Palijo/TCA-HMTL-CSS-Course/README.md

-# TCA-HMTL-CSS-Course
+# TCA HMTL CSS Course

-This repository will include the various projects from the HTML and CSS course.
+This repository should be taken into account with the Basic HTML repository.
+The projects included here involve basic HTML/CSS practice, including -- but not limited to -- inserting videos into page, editing photos and text, and creating basic nav bars.